 Contact details

-End the job proposal letter by thanking the employer for their consideration of your job proposal letter and encourage them to contact you should they have any questions or need further clarification regarding the same.
+End it by thanking the employer for their consideration of your letter and encouraging them to contact you should they have any questions or need further clarification regarding the same.
 Ensure to provide a full set of your contact details at the end of the letter, including your email address, phone number, and an alternative phone number.

-Since a job proposal letter is a formal letter, make sure to include a professional closing such as “Sincerely” or “Regards,” and your name a few lines below, then sign your name above your typed name.
+Since it is a formal letter, make sure to include a professional closing such as “Sincerely” or “Regards,” and your name a few lines below, then sign your name above your typed name.

 Job Proposal Letter Example